-Participating in the Change and Innovation Lab are teams from Brandman University (CA); Cambridge College (MA); Edinboro University (PA); Georgia Gwinnett College; Graceland University (MO); Hiram College (OH); Lehman College (NY); Mercy College (NY); and Winthrop University (SC).
+Participating in the Change and Innovation Lab are teams from Brandman University (CA); Cambridge College (MA); Edinboro University (PA); Georgia Gwinnett College; Graceland University (IA); Hiram College (OH); Lehman College (NY); Mercy College (NY); and Winthrop University (SC).
 Each team includes the school’s president or chancellor and chief academic officer.

 The criteria for selecting CIL institutions encouraged high-access institutions to participate, including colleges and universities that enroll large numbers of Pell Grant recipients, have a history of serving or the capacity to serve nontraditional learners, and are interested in using technology and data to improve attainment rates.

 ACE President Molly Corbett Broad noted that institutions participating in the Lab “are engaged in meaningful exploration of initiatives aimed at mobilizing higher education to increase student success and attainment nationwide.”

 Cathy A. Sandeen, ACE’s vice president for education attainment and innovation, said the Lab’s goal is to hatch bold strategies for increasing attainment rates, with a focus on change leadership, faculty engagement and the smart use of data, and in ways that can be carried out on a large scale.